Anique51/cricket-companion/README.md

 # 🏏 Live Gully Cricket Scoring Web App

 A fast, intuitive, and real-time web application designed for scoring gully cricket matches.
-Built to eliminate manual scoring challenges, this app delivers a smooth live match experience with instant updates, smart controls, and detailed statistics — all optimized for local gameplay scenarios.
+Built to eliminate manual scoring challenges, this app delivers a smooth live match experience with instant updates, smart controls, and detailed statistics, all optimized for local gameplay scenarios.

 ---